 The force complained to Lord Hall and said the BBC appeared to have broken its own editorial guidelines.

 Mr Vaz had earlier written to Lord Hall and South Yorkshire Police Chief Constable David Crompton asking them to explain how the BBC knew of the search in advance and what agreement was struck between their organisations.

 Asking for a reply by midday on Friday, he said he may ask both men to give evidence in person to his committee when Parliament returns from recess in September.

 In his reply, Lord Hall said protecting sources was a "key principle for all journalism", explaining that "for that reason the BBC will not be providing details about the source".

-He added: "I fully understand that a core part of the work of your committee is to scrutinise the work of the police, but I am sure you also appreciate that the BBC's editorial independence, as guaranteed by the BBC Charter, is something we take very seriously and is highly valued by the British public; as such it would not be appropriate to elaborate on detail of our editorial processes."'Fair and impartial'
+He added: "I fully understand that a core part of the work of your committee is to scrutinise the work of the police, but I am sure you also appreciate that the BBC's editorial independence, as guaranteed by the BBC Charter, is something we take very seriously and is highly valued by the British public; as such it would not be appropriate to elaborate on detail of our editorial processes."

 The allegation against Sir Cliff relates to an assault claim at an event featuring US preacher Billy Graham at Bramall Lane in Sheffield in 1985, the BBC understands.

 The BBC has previously confirmed that its source relating to the police investigation was not the South Yorkshire force.

 In a separate statement issued after the search of Sir Cliff's home, the BBC said the matter had been reported in a "fair and impartial manner".